CS1230NoPreference/FinalProjekt/README.md

 Members: Nathan Plano, Nick Huang, Richard Tang (rtang26)

-We want to delver deeper into the world of fractals!
+We want to delve deeper into the world of fractals!
 Using ray-marching for rendering, we plan on procedurally generating shapes from 3D Mandelbulbs to large-scale fractal generated terrains.